3DBAG/3dbag-pipeline/docs/development/code.md

 EXE_PATH_LASINDEX=${TOOLS_DIR}/bin/lasindex64
 ```

+If you only wish to run the [fast tests](#tests), you can simply use the above variables without any modification.
 However, for running the integration tests and some of the unit tests you need the [full requirements installation](#requirements-for-running-the-slow-and-integration-tests-and-for-production) and you need to add the paths to your local tools installations to the `.env` file.

 You can set up your environment with: